jugnuarora/france_courses_enrollments_iac/README.md

 **Prerequisites:**

 * GCP project with billing enabled.
-Rest of the tasks like IAM roles assignment, bucket creation, dataset creation, kestra dockerization will be executed by the script.
+Rest of the tasks like service account creation, IAM roles assignment, bucket creation, dataset creation, kestra dockerization will be executed by the script.

 **Steps tp Run:**